-The iqisql utility is functionally identical to the isql utility. iqisql will be retired in a future version of Sybase IQ.
+iqisql and isql are the same utility with different names. iqisql will be retired in a future version of Sybase IQ.
 Sybase recommends that you use the isql utility instead.

 Behavior differences may exist between iqisql and isql if they originate in different versions of Sybase IQ.
 The two utilities are functionally equivalent if you access them from the same Sybase IQ version.